Wastewater Treatment Plants

-The Authority/Corporation recognize the importance of environmental stewardship and have taken a proactive approach to pollution prevention.
-In support of these efforts, the Authority/Corporation developed and implemented a statewide stormwater management program, the framework of which was submitted to the New York State Department of Environmental Conservation (NYSDEC) in March 2003 for compliance with the State's General Permit.
+The Authority recognizes the importance of environmental stewardship and has taken a proactive approach to pollution prevention.
+In support of these efforts, the Authority developed and implemented a statewide stormwater management program, the framework of which was submitted to the New York State Department of Environmental Conservation (NYSDEC) in March 2003 for compliance with the State's General Permit.

-The Authority/Corporation's non-traditional MS4 program includes the following minimum control items:
+The Authority's non-traditional MS4 program includes the following minimum control items:

 - Public Education and Outreach